acquia/statsgod/README.md

 		my.unique:2|s
 		my.unique:1|s
 		# flush produces a single value counting the unique metrics sent:
-		[set prefix].my.unique [timestamp] 2
+		[prefix].my.unique.[suffix] [timestamp] 2

+## Prefix/Suffix
-Note that the prefixes noted above can be customized in the configuration.
-Prefixes will render as [global].[type].[metric namespace].
-You may also use empty strings in the config if you do not wish statsgod to prefix before relaying.
+Prefixes and suffixes noted above can be customized in the configuration.
+Metrics will render as [prefix].[type prefix].[metric namespace].[type suffix].[suffix].
+You may also use empty strings in the config for any values you do not wish statsgod to prefix/suffix before relaying.

-	stats:
+	namespace:
-		prefix:
+		prefix: "stats"
+		prefixes:
 			counters: "counts"
 			gauges: "gauges"
-			global: "stats"
 			rates: "rates"
 			sets: "sets"
 			timers: "timers"
+		suffix: ""
+		suffixes:
+			counters: ""
+			gauges: ""
+			rates: ""
+			sets: ""
+			timers: ""